murray745/recipe3/readme.md

 ### k nearest neighbour search

 - See section "xx" in script yy.m
-- The function mex.mex contains a small bug.
-The above script shows how to deal with it.
+- The function mex.mex contains a small bug, which is not listed in the documentation.
+Also, the input needs to be modified.
+See section "xx" in script yy.m to deal with these issues.
-- See documentation of mex....  in file yy.ppt
+- Documentation of mex.mex can be found in file yy.ppt